Should I Watch..? Celebration Day

 What's the big deal?

 Celebration Day is a concert documentary film released in 2012 and is directed by Dick Carruthers.
 It records Led Zeppelin's legendary appearance at the Ahmet Ertegün Tribute Concert held at the O2 Arena in December, 2007 - the first time the band had played together live since the death of drummer John Bonham in 1980.
 Demand for tickets was unprecedented and actually set a new world record in the process.
 The documentary contains the bands full set-list including encores and is a startling reminder that even after so long, the band still retain incredible musicality and can still put on one hell of a show.
 It was also released as an album which secured the group a Grammy Award for Best Rock Album.
+It also has earned a seat in my Hall Of Fame.

 What's it about?